barryclark/jekyll-now/_posts/2016-12-31-001-first-is-it-useful.md

  If yes, suspend your judgement about the correctness of the advice
 2. Is the advice possibly useful?

-For reasons of energy (which I will explain more in my future article on ernegy), I will say prioritise the be useful critera first.
+For reasons of energy (which I will explain more in my future article on energy), I will say, "Prioritise the is-it-useful critera first".
 Just take my word for now.

 In other words, the simplified version of the 2 simple rules to evaluate advice is

 > First, is it useful?

 Try it.

 In fact, try it now on this very same advice.
 Is it useful?